-Two years ago I started my dissertation on sheep, finished it 12 months later.
+Two years ago I started my dissertation on sheep and finished it 12 months later.
 I moved away from York and started working and now I am back at York, studying, you guessed it!
 Sheep.
 Well more specifically sheep skin.
-Maybe I’m broken but I thinks incredibly interesting.
+Maybe I’m broken but I think it’s incredibly interesting.
 I love what I am studying and I think it will actually contribute to our understanding of the past.

 Anyway!
 The work is a 30,000 page essay on parchment.
 It’s current title is A Study of the Parchment Industry between the Sixteenth and Eighteenth Centuries.
 Its a working title.
 I will hopefully think of something a little more snappy by the time I come to hand it in.

 So what am I doing?
 Well, first we need some context.
 Firstly, parchment could actually be one of the most useful and interesting keys to understanding thousands of years of history than we have seen for some time.
 Parchment is made from sheepskin, mostly, though some times it is goat and some times calf, or even, aborted calf!
 Joy.